Sharing Access with Carers and Family

-You may want to share access to the GPS Tracker with other siblings, parents, relatives, dementia carers or neighbours in case the person with dementia, Alzheimer's or at risk of stroke goes wandering or has a fall.
+You may want to share access to the GPS Tracker with other siblings, parents, relatives, dementia carers, friends or neighbours - people who could quickly help in the event that the person with dementia goes wandering or has a fall.

-So a total of five different phone numbers can be programmed into the GPS Dementia Tracker, each via text message.
-At any time, you can send another text to check on the numbers that are set for the various slots.
+A total of five different phone numbers can be programmed into the Dementia Tracker, set via a text message.
+At any time, you can send another text to check which numbers have been set.

 Anyone can request a location

-Our Stray Star GPS Dementia Tracker allows anyone to text for an instant location - so you can give the GPS Tracker's phone number and text command to anyone who needs access (including the police, if they're involved in a search when others are unavailable!)
+The GPS Dementia Tracker allows anyone to text for an instant location if they know the specific command to send.
+So you can give the Tracker's phone number and text command to anyone who needs access (including the police, if they're involved in a search when others are unavailable).

-Two different people can receive all text alerts for SOS, Falls, Geo-fencing (wandering too far) or Low Battery.
-A third can have just SOS alerts, and a fourth only non-SOS alerts - which allows for useful flexibility:
+Five different people can receive text alerts for SOS, Falls, Geo-fencing (wandering too far) or Low Battery.
+They can also be optionally set to receive phone calls for SOS or Falls.

 One person for the outgoing call